georgecatalin/A_Yocto_Cookbook/README.md

 # My Yocto Cookbook
-* This repository contains a curated collection of Yocto Project resources, including custom recipes, configuration snippets, layer examples, build tips, and troubleshooting notes.
+This repository contains a curated collection of Yocto Project resources, including custom recipes, configuration snippets, layer examples, build tips, and troubleshooting notes.
 It serves as a personal toolkit for embedded Linux development, helping streamline project setup, experimentation, and learning.

-* Ideal for reusing proven solutions and accelerating future Yocto-based projects.
+The purpose is to reuse proven solutions and accelerate future Yocto-based projects.

 ## Useful Links
 1. https://docs.yoctoproject.org/brief-yoctoprojectqs/index.html